• Fraser Valley Current

 Advance voting

-Elections BC has released a preliminary list of advance voting locations.
+Elections BC has released a list of advance voting locations.
 These polling stations will be open from 8am to 8pm from Thursday, Oct.
 10 to Sunday, Oct.
 13, and Tuesday, Oct.
 15 to Wednesday, Oct.
 16, unless otherwise noted.

 • Agassiz Agricultural Association Hall (6800 Pioneer Ave., Kent)